 #3 – Corn Gluten Meal

-It wasn’t enough apparently to have the first ingredient as corn, so Pedigree added some more!
-This is actually a product that’s made from processing corn.
+It wasn’t enough apparently to have the first ingredient as corn, so Pedigree added some more, and the third ingredient is corn too!
+Corn gluten meal is actually a product that’s made from processing corn, and it doesn’t even sound edible.

-Budget pet food manufacturers add this so that they can boot the protein to acceptable requirements since they don’t include much in the way of real meat.
-Dogs need meat, and this is not an acceptable substitution.
+Budget kibble manufacturers add corn gluten meal so that they can boost the protein to acceptable requirements since they don’t include much in the way of real meat.
+That’s pretty sad when you consider that the “acceptable requirements” for dog food, set by AFFCO, are not even that high.

 #4 – Animal Fat